13 Best AR15 Complete Upper Receivers [Updated 2023]

 Daniel Defense MK18 - Best CQB SBR Upper

-The DDMK18 rifle is ideal for close-quarters combat with its 10.3" barrel and carbine length gas system.
-The DD RIS II free float rail system features a sturdy Bolt-Up system and 9.55" Picatinny mounting space for accessories, making it the perfect choice for an SBR (short barrel rifle).
+The DDMK18 is the best SBR upper for a 10.3" carbine build.
+What makes this upper attractive is the famous DD RIS II free float rail system that features a sturdy Bolt-Up system and 9.55" Picatinny mounting space for M1913 rail accessories and M203 grenade launcher.

 Rigorously Tested By USSOCOM - Fielded by the US Special Operation Command for the SOPMOD II program and meets the US Department of Defense Mil-Spec combat grade requirements